ABOUT convict 100

-The Convict 100 is an ‘institution’ in Australia mountain biking!
+The Convict 100 is an ‘institution’ in Australian mountain biking!
 As one of Australia’s favourite and longest running mountain bike marathons, it consistently inspires all entrants to push their personal boundaries.

-The 2019 event will be the 15th instalment of the ‘Century of Dirt’ and with a 100km, 68km & 44km (for beginners and juniors) courses available, there is a distance to suit riders of all skill & fitness levels.
+The 2024 event will be the 17th instalment of the ‘Century of Dirt’ and with 100km, 68km & 44km (for beginners and juniors) courses available, there is a distance to suit riders of all skill & fitness levels.

 The course follows the historic Convict Trail through the heart of the Hawkesbury Valley, taking in some of the best scenery the area has to offer.
 The mix of fast fire trail, technical rock gardens, rocky descents and spectacular ridgeline views is unmatched by any other MTB event.
 It is rugged, remote and one epic adventure on a bike!

-You’ll tackle trails built by hand, between 1826 and 1836, red line up Jacks Track, ride across or swim next to the infamous kayak bridge, leave skid marks on chamois’ down Blue Hill or The 8 Mile and finally ride across the finish line to be greeted with a beer and a smile from a local firey.
+You’ll tackle trails built by hand, between 1826 and 1836, red line up Jacks Track, ride across (or swim!) across the infamous kayak bridge, leave skid marks down Blue Hill or The 8 Mile and finally cross the finish line to be greeted with a well-deserved beer and a smile from a local firey.

 This is one mountain bike weekend you do not want to miss!